 Amalienborg is the showpiece of Frederiksstaden, situated in Copenhagen city.
 It lies on two axes, one long and one short called 'Amaliegade' & 'Frederiksgade' respectively.
 The palace was the residence of the royal families in the past which constitute four identical palaces with an octagon shape courtyard.
 The four palaces include Christian VII's Palace, Christian VIII's Palace, Frederik VIII's Palace, and Christian IX's Palace which pulls a crowd.

-Besides this, Copenhagen opera House, Frederik's Church (also known as The Marble Church), Amalienborg Museum, Statue of Frederick V located at the centre of the Amalienborg palace square and Amaliehaven garden are other well-liked sightseer spots.
+Besides this, Copenhagen Opera House, Frederik's Church (also known as The Marble Church), Amalienborg Museum, Statue of Frederick V located at the center of the Amalienborg palace square and Amaliehaven garden are other well-liked sightseer spots.